nabhpatodi10/Computer-Use-Agent/README.md

     git clone https://github.com/nabhpatodi10/Computer-Use-Agent.git
     cd Computer-Use-Agent
     ```
-2.  **Clone and Set up OmniParser Repository in the Root Folder**
+2.  **Set up for Screen Parsing (Choose one or both):**
+    *   **GUI-Actor (Default)**: Download and setup the repository, the model weights will be downloaded on first run.
         ```bash
+        git clone https://github.com/microsoft/GUI-Actor.git # follow the remaining steps from the GUI-Actor Repository
+        ```
+        You would only need the gui_actor folder in the root directory
+    *   **OmniParser (Optional)**: If you want to use OmniParser, you need to set it up.
+        ```bash
-    git clone https://github.com/microsoft/OmniParser # follow the remaining steps from the OmniParser Repository
+        git clone https://github.com/microsoft/OmniParser.git # follow the remaining steps from the OmniParser Repository
         ```
         Ensure that any necessary model weights for OmniParser (e.g., for YOLO, Florence2) are downloaded and placed in their expected locations (e.g., `weights/icon_detect/model.pt`, `weights/icon_caption_florence`) as per OmniParser's setup instructions.

 3.  **Create a virtual environment:**
     ```bash
     python -m venv venv